shovon/hyperguard/README.md

 */
 ```

-We can then invoke the `Validator<T>.validate` method for validating a value:
+A valdiator has a `validate` method, which you can invoke for the purposes of validating data.

 ```typescript
 const data: any = {